Positive contractive projections in Schatten Spaces: Introduction

 \section{Introduction}

+Historically, the study of contractive projections on Banach spaces and the structure of their ranges have been a central theme in the geometry of these spaces.
+For a comprehensive account of the existing literature on this topic, see \cite{Randri}.
+The study on classical (i.e., commutative) $L^p$ spaces was conducted by Douglas (1965), Ando (1966) and later by Bernau and Lacey (1974); see \cite{Abra}, \cite{Ando}, \cite{Bernau}, and \cite{Douglas}.
+In particular, Ando provided a complete description of all contractive projections $P:L^p(\Omega,\mu)\to L^p(\Omega,\mu)$, where $(\Omega,\mu)$ is a probability space, and $1\leq p\neq 2<\infty$.
+Note that when $p=2$, contractive projections coincide with orthogonal projections.
+However, Ando proved that if one further assumes that a contractive projection $P:L^2(\Omega,\mu)\to L^2(\Omega,\mu)$ is \textit{positive}, then the description obtained for $p\neq 2$ remains valid.

-All Hilbert spaces considered in this article are assumed to be separable.
-For $H$, $K$ some Hilbert spaces, $1\leq p<\infty$, let $S^p(H,K)$ (also denoted by $S^p$) be the Schatten space of all bounded operator $x : H\to K$ such that $tr(|x|^p)<\infty$.
-We also define $S^\infty(H,K):=B(H,K)$.
-A closed subspace $X\subset S^p(H,K)$ is said to be 1-complemented if it is the range of a contractive projection $P: S^p(H,K)\to S^p(H,K)$.
-A description of all 1-complemented subspaces of $S^p(H,H)$ for $p\neq 2$ is given by Arazy and Friedman in \cite{AF2}, and \cite{AF3}.
-Note that according to Proposition 1.2 in \cite{AF2}, for $1<p<\infty$, if \( X \subset S^p(H, K) \) is 1-complemented, there exists a unique contractive projection onto $X$.
-So the characterization of contractive projections is equivalent to that of 1-complemented subspaces in this case.
+In the setting of Schatten spaces, for $H$ and $K$ some separable Hilbert spaces, an explicit description of the structure of 1-complemented subspaces of $S^p(H,K)$ for $p\neq 2$ is given by Arazy and Friedman in 1978 and 1992 in \cite{AF2}, and \cite{AF3}.
+Recall that we denote by $S^p(H,K)$ (or simply $S^p$) the Schatten space of all bounded operator $x : H\to K$ such that $\Tr(|x|^p)<\infty$.
+A closed subspace $X$ of the space $S^p(H,K)$ is said to be 1-complemented if it is the range of a contractive projection $P: S^p(H,K)\to S^p(H,K)$.
+According to \cite[Proposition 1.2, p.8]{AF3}, for $1<p<\infty$, this projection is necessarily unique.
+Therefore, the characterization of contractive projections is equivalent to that of 1-complemented subspaces in this case.
+Building on the Arazy and Friedman description, Le Merdy, Ricard and Roydor proved in \cite{MRR} (2009) that, for $1\leq p\neq 2<\infty$, the completely 1-complemented subspaces of $S^p$ are exactly the subspaces that are completely isometric to an $\ell^p-$direct sum of subspaces of the form $S^p(H,K)$.

+On general noncommutative $L^p$ spaces, defined from a von Neumann algebra equipped with a normal semifinite faithful (nsf) trace, there is no description of contractive projections.
+Nevertheless, Arhancet and Raynaud, in \cite{AR} (2024), established that the range of a 2-positive contractive projection on a noncommutative $L^p$ space is completely order and completely isometrically isomorphic to a noncommutative $L^p$ space.
+Their approach is different from the methods of Arazy and Friedman.
+The structure of positively 1-complemented subspaces of noncommutative $L^p$ spaces is investigated in \cite{A} by Arhancet.
+It is shown that, in a wide range of cases, the range of a positive contractive projection is isometric to a nonassociative $L^p$ space associated with a $JW^*$-algebra.
+The same author studied the range of contractively decomposable projections on noncommutative $L^p$ spaces in \cite{A_dec} (2024).